jjgraphix/PressureAdvanceSettingPlugin/README.md

 *Compatibility tested up to Cura version 5.0.0 (SDK 8.0.0)* <br><br>

-*My new [KlipperSettingsPlugin](https://github.com/jjgraphix/KlipperSettingsPlugin/blob/main/KlipperSettingsPlugin.py)! includes Pressure Advance and a number of other Klipper features.
-Give it a shot!*
+*My new [KlipperSettingsPlugin](https://github.com/jjgraphix/KlipperSettingsPlugin/blob/main/KlipperSettingsPlugin.py) includes Pressure Advance and a number of other Klipper features.
+Give it a shot!*<br><br>

 Unofficial Cura plugin which adds the feature option "Enable Pressure Advance Control".
 When enabled, a number of feature-specific "Pressure Advance" subsettings are added to the Material category in the Custom print setup of Cura.